How low-impact exercise can improve chronic pain

 March 1, 2021

-low impact exercise for chronic pain Gone are the days when your doctor will tell you to stay in bed and rest when experiencing chronic pain.
+Gone are the days when your doctor would tell you to stay in bed and rest when experiencing chronic pain.
 You definitely won’t hear that from us at Southside Pain Specialists!
 While we have many treatment options, including wonderful new technologies, taking an active approach to daily living is often very beneficial.

-Exercise may be the last thing you want to do when you have chronic pain, but low-impact exercise that is cleared by your doctor and/or physical therapist can make a huge difference.
+Exercise may be the last thing you want to do when you have chronic pain, but low-impact exercises that have been cleared by your doctor and/or physical therapist can make a huge difference.

 There are many benefits to exercise, but some specific ones for chronic pain sufferers include: